awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 + `13.228.64.192/27` for Asia Pacific \(Singapore\)
 + `13.210.67.224/27` for Asia Pacific \(Sydney\)
 + `35.183.92.128/27` for Canada \(Central\)
++ `52.61.204.160/27 for AWS GovCloud (US-West)`
++ `13.53.63.224/27` for EU \(Stockholm\)

-For more information about how to unblock IP addresses, see the step [Authorize Access to the Cluster](http://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html) in the *Amazon Redshift Getting Started* guide\.
+For more information about how to unblock IP addresses, see the step [Authorize Access to the Cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html) in the *Amazon Redshift Getting Started* guide\.

 ## Grant Kinesis Data Firehose Access to an Amazon ES Destination<a name="using-iam-es"></a>